Hotinhoo/sistema-de-contas/README.md

 ###

-## Licença
+## License
-Este projeto é licenciado sob a MIT License.
-Consulte o arquivo LICENSE para obter mais detalhes.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.